syncfusion-content/flutter-docs/Flutter/signaturepad/getting-started.md

 ## Customize signature stroke color

-You can customize the stroke color of the SignaturePad widget by using the 'strokeColor' property.
+You can customize the stroke color of the SignaturePad widget by using the [`strokeColor`](https://pub.dev/documentation/syncfusion_flutter_signaturepad/latest/signaturepad/SfSignaturePad/strokeColor.html) property.
 The default stroke color for the dark theme is `Colors.white` and the default color for the light theme is `Colors.black`.
 {% tabs %}
 {% highlight Dart %}